Marie Kondo Your Cooking

 Don’t you love eating out?
 However, dining at restaurants poses several drawbacks:

-- Often the food is too sweet, too salty, too greasy, not salty enough, etc.
+- The food may be too sweet, too salty, too greasy, not salty enough, etc.

 - You don’t really know what goes inside the food, eg. type of oil, where the meat is from, how much sugar/salt there is

-- The mark up on any type of drink, especially alcoholic ones, is cringeworthy
+- The steep mark up on any type of drink, especially alcoholic ones

 The result is that in order to use high quality ingredients and make wholesome meals, you have to cook at home.